 In 1962, Dr. White began a general surgery practice in Chatham.
 His first office was located at 24 Third Street which is now the location of the Chatham-Kent Police Headquarters.
 Dr. White shared a medical office building located at 24 Third Street, with Dr. Charles D. Keeley, Dr. William J. Reid, Dr. Gary W. Asher, and Dr. George E. S. Beattie.
 Later, Dr. White moved into a private office on Thames Street.
 Dr. White was Chief of Staff at the Public General Hospital from 1985-1990 and he served on the Board of Governors at St. Clair College.
 Dr. White was a Board Member of the Howard J. Rees Foundation.

 Dr. White received the Glenn Sawyer Award in 1996.
-This award is presented by the Ontario Medical Association to physicians who have greatly contributed to their community, and to the medical profession.
+This award is presented by the Ontario Medical Association to physicians who have greatly contributed to their community and to the medical profession.

-His wife, Mrs. Penny Susanne “Sue” (Peters) White was the only child of Gerald Peters and the former Penny Penzer.
-She grew up on Wilson Street in Chatham.
-She was a registered nurse, who completed her education by obtaining her B.ScN and her Masters of Science in Nursing.
+Mrs. Penny Susanne “Sue” (Peters) White was the only child of Gerald Peters and the former Penny Penzer.
+She was born on the 3rd of December, 1944 and grew up on Wilson Street in Chatham.
+She was a registered nurse, who completed her education by obtaining her B.ScN and her Masters of Science in nursing.
 For many years she worked at the Public General Hospital and taught nursing.
-She married Dr. White in 1979 and she enjoyed spending time with her sons and grand-daughters and working on the farm with her husband.
+She married Dr. White in 1979 and she enjoyed spending time with her sons and grand-daughters and working on the farm “Jadestone Acres” with her husband.